Kerbas-ad-astra/Stock-Revamp/README.md

 	- Restored models and texture for short Rockomax decoupler and TR-8A radial decoupler.
 - 1.14.2, 02019 11 16 "MoDeL DoEs NoT eXiSt"
 	- Fixed config and restored texture for Inline RCS Block.
+- 1.15.0, 02020 03 15 "I Prefer The Real Revamp"
+	- Adapted to new models in KSP 1.9 (Skipper, Mainsail, Thumper)

 ## Roadmap